brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 The output of the self-attention layer is a new sequence of N vectors, where each output vector is a _contextualized representation_ of the corresponding input item i.e. a list of new, context-aware word embeddings.
 It retains the exact same shape as the input.

+In practice, we represent data as triplets of query (Q), key (K) and value (V) vectors.
+The _query_ represents what content we are looking for, each _key_ represents what content a particular value contains, and each _value_ is the content to retrieve.
+The model learns projections to produce Q, K, V from inputs (e.g. the same input sequence for self-attention), and uses a scoring function between Q and K to decide how much of each value to include in the output.
+This mechanism was first popularized to help sequence models _attend_ to relevant parts of an input.

 ## Expanding and Contracting in FFNs

 > The **"expand and contract"** mechanism of the FFN allows us to take a rich, detailed summary of the input data, place it in a larger embedding/workspace to analyze it more thoroughly and give us more "room to think" in complex/non-linear ways, before contracting and distilling down to a smaller dimension to bring back our conclusions to a precise format.